-Author has written 8 stories for Doctor Who, and Batman.
+Author has written 6 stories for Batman, and Doctor Who.

 Besides my writing, I've a great love of picture art - making as well as appreciating - and I do a great deal of photography and photomanipulation as well as sketching and drawing.
 Yes, a lot of it is Doctor Who.
 Feel free to go and check it out at if you're interested.
 Also I like to write poems and songs (but these are not Doctor Who or fanfiction related, so you won't find them here).